jaowei/moneyleh-excel-addin/README.md

 #### Prerequisites

-1. MacOS or Windows only, no WSL as there is no support for it when you want to debug
+1. MacOS or Windows only, no WSL as there is no support for opening excel when you want to debug
+2. Valid Microsoft Excel installed

 #### Start up